Aliases for NR3C1 Gene

 GeneCards Summary for NR3C1 Gene

-NR3C1 (Nuclear Receptor Subfamily 3, Group C, Member 1 (Glucocorticoid Receptor)) is a Protein Coding gene.
-Diseases associated with NR3C1 include glucocorticoid resistance and corticosteroid-binding globulin deficiency.
-Among its related pathways are Glucocorticoid receptor regulatory network and Circadian Clock.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein dimerization activity.
-An important paralog of this gene is AR.
+NR3C1 (Nuclear Receptor Subfamily 3 Group C Member 1) is a Protein Coding gene.
+Diseases associated with NR3C1 include Glucocorticoid Resistance, Generalized and Post-Traumatic Stress Disorder.
+Among its related pathways are Signaling by GPCR and Prolactin Signaling Pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
+An important paralog of this gene is NR3C2.

-Receptor for glucocorticoids (GC).
+Receptor for glucocorticoids (GC) (PubMed:27120390).
 Has a dual mode of action: as a transcription factor that binds to glucocorticoid response elements (GRE), both for nuclear and mitochondrial DNA, and as a modulator of other transcription factors.
 Affects inflammatory responses, cellular proliferation and differentiation in target tissues.
-Could act as a coactivator for STAT5-dependent transcription upon growth hormone (GH) stimulation and could reveal an essential role of hepatic GR in the control of body growth.
-Involved in chromatin remodeling.
-May play a negative role in adipogenesis through the regulation of lipolytic and antilipogenic genes expression.
+Involved in chromatin remodeling (PubMed:9590696).
+Plays a role in rapid mRNA degradation by binding to the 5' UTR of target mRNAs and interacting with PNRC2 in a ligand-dependent manner which recruits the RNA helicase UPF1 and the mRNA-decapping enzyme DCP1A, leading to RNA decay (PubMed:25775514).
+Could act as a coactivator for STAT5-dependent transcription upon growth hormone (GH) stimulation and could reveal an essential role of hepatic GR in the control of body growth (By similarity).